Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (1) High school instructors teaching credit-bearing

-college-level courses for dual credit must meet any of the academic credential requirements set forth in paragraph (1), (2), or (3) of this Section and need not meet higher certification requirements or those set out in Article 21B of the School Code:
+college-level courses for dual credit must meet any of the academic credential requirements set forth in this paragraph or paragraph (2) or (3) of this Section and need not meet higher certification requirements or those set out in Article 21B of the School Code:

 (A) Approved instructors of dual credit courses